microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

     2.5 Embeddings

-You will run the following Jupyter notebook for this challenge.
-You can find it in the Notebooks folder of `Resources.zip` file.

-- `CH-02-ModelComparison.ipynb`

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- Show the understanding of each model and its suitable use cases
+- Show an understanding of each model and its suitable use cases
-- Show the understanding of differences between each model
+- Show an understanding of differences between models
-- Be able to select the most suitable model to apply under different scenarios
+- Select the most suitable model to apply under different scenarios
-- Make all the code cells run successfully
+- Make all  code cells run successfully

 ## Additional Resources